 Masons in the United States interested in bringing this organization to the United States traveled to England where they initiated into Grade I° - Zelator, but due to getting no response from the Societas Rosicruciana in Anglia (England), SRIA, they turned back to the SRIS to get a charter.

-On April 21, 1880, Fratres met at a newly formed second college in New York and formed a High Council which at the time was known as Societas Rosicrucianae Reipublica Confoedera America, or SRRCA.
+On April 21, 1880, Fratres met at a newly formed second college in New York and formed a High Council which at the time was known as Societas Rosicrucianae Republica Confoedera America or SRRCA.
 Later it was changed to Society of Rosicrucians in the USA by Most Worthy Frater Shryock during his time as Supreme Magus.
 In 1934 the name was properly Latinized during the governance of Most Worthy Frater Hamilton at the suggestion of Dr. William Moseley Brown to what it is now.

 Membership is by invitation only and predicated on regular mainstream Masonic affiliation as well as a profession of Christian faith.
-The Christian qualification is required because the character of the Grade rituals is completely Christian, and would not be understood or appreciated by those of other faiths.
+The Christian qualification is required because the character of the Grade rituals are completely Christian, and would not be understood or appreciated by those of other faiths.
 Membership is restricted to 72 members (called Fratres) per college.
 New members are required to select a distinctive “Latin Motto” and state that they are not a member of a non-Masonic Rosicrucian organization as a matter of ethics.
-The Society is not interested primarily in increasing its membership, but considers such brethren whose interest in the Society’s aims is sincere and whom it considers to be in sympathy with the movement.
+The Society is not interested primarily in increasing its membership, but considers such brethren whose interest in the Society’s aims is sincere and whom it considers being in sympathy with the movement.

 The SRICF does not constitute just another interesting degree in Freemasonry, to be acquired in the course of ordinary Masonic progress.
 It is something beyond and outside Freemasonry.
 The Society is the ideal forum for Masons who wish to extend their contemplation of the hidden mysteries of Nature and Science, and to investigate the meaning and symbolism of all that now remains of the wisdom, art and literature of the Ancient World.

 The See of the High Council is in Washington, D.C.
 The SRICF is in amity with the SRIS and the SRIA as well as the SRIC (Canada) and has helped the cause of Rosicruciana by empowering High Councils in their own sovereignty around the World.
-They are: the SRIL in Lusitania (Portugal), SRIG in Gallia (France), and the SRIR (Romania).
+They are the SRIL in Lusitania (Portugal), SRIG in Gallia (France), and the SRIR (Romania).
 The Society is not merely another degree of Freemasonry which may be acquired and outside of the normal “workings” of the Craft.

 The degrees, with teachings of the degree, are structured as follows:

-The First Order consists of four Grades referred to as the Learning Grades:I° Grade: Zelator
+The First Order consists of four Grades referred to as the Learning Grades:

 II° Grade: Theoricus